yellows8/3ds_homemenuhax/README.md

 # Summary
 When Home Menu is starting up, it can load theme-data from the home-menu theme SD extdata.
 The flaw can be triggered from here.
+Although this triggers during Home Menu boot, this can't cause any true bricks: just remove the *SD card if any booting issues ever occur(or delete/rename the theme-cache extdata directory).

+Since this is a theme exploit, no actual gfx theme can be used with this hax installed to the *SD card.
+Gfx theme-data can't be included with the themehax builds either currently, due to HEAPBUF_OBJADDR_*3DS being hard-coded in the Makefile(that value would vary for every gfx theme).

 # Vuln
 This was discovered on 12-22-14.